datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    where your system relies on a Microservice you might also have a set of environmental variables used by the Microservice.

+Secrets:
--  **Secrets**: In the Secrets tab you may store sensitive information you do not wish everyone on the node to have access to.
+   In the Secrets tab you may store sensitive information you do not wish everyone on the node to have access to.
 These secrets are often passwords or token used to authorization and authentication.
 Secrets stored in the system tabs are local secrets and may only be used by the specific system in which they are defined.

+Status:
--  **Status**: In the Status tab you can monitor the health of your system.
+   In the Status tab you can monitor the health of your system.
 When connected to built-in systems this tab shows you whether you are connected correctly.
 When connected to Microservices this tab displays connection status and logging provided by the Microservice.